yoavmil/BrOpcUaExample/Client/PlcClient/README.md

 and for that there are 2 files I copied from the OPC Foundation samples: `App.Config` and `Quickstarts.ReferenceClient.Config.xml`.

+## Reading complex structures

+This demo shows how to transfer structures that exist both in the server and in the client.
+They client classes need to reflect the PLC structures, see `PlcStructs.cs`.

+The client reads the variable data as converts it to Json, and later to C# objects, see `ReadStructure<T>` at `PlcStructs.cs`.

 ### Client SDK options

 there is more than one option out there: